coden-s/sp24-lab1/README.md

 If you are able to merge your changes, go ahead and do so.

 If you are _not_ able to merge your changes... why is this happening?
-What might you do?
+What might you do to be able to manage any merge conflicts that arise?

+_Write your notes about what happened below (along with your name), by editing this README.md file._

+...